Purdue-SoCET/RISCVBusiness/docs/src/multicore.md

 To build and run the test, run `/.build_and_run.sh [testname]` in the verification/multicore-tests/c-tests directory.

 To run the test without building the core, run `./run.sh [testname]`. `[testname]` should only include the test name and exclude `.c`.

+## Future works
+- Improve power management
+    - Current clock gating implementation provides basic power management.
+Further power gating techniques can be implemented.
+- Expand heterogeneity
+    - Multiple pipeline stages, supervisor settings, and more extensions can be implemented as configurable features.
+- AFT-dev integration and application